oklahomer/p5-Facebook-OpenGraph/README.md

 alternatively set method=(GET|POST|DELETE) query parameter.
 PHP SDK works this way.
 This might work well when you use multi-query or some other functions that use GET method while query string can be very long and you have to worry about the maximum length of it.

+### `$fb->version`

+Accessor method that returns Facebook Platform version.
+This can be undef unless you explicitly on initialisation.

 ### `$fb->uri($path, \%query_param)`